robleroni/Puerro/huerto/04/README.md

 Since the button itself stays the same on each click the current diffing algorithm will not rerender the button.
 This causes the instance of the `state` object in the `click` event handler to be stuck on the initial state.

+There are two ways  we looked at to eliminate this problem:

-We decided to resolve this by always accessing the state through a getter function.
+1. Accessing the state through a getter function.
 This way the consumer of the state can be sure to get the latest instance.
+2. Only mutate the state through actions, which get called with the latest state.

+We decided to implement both strategies, because the action functions not only make sure the latest state is passed, but also, make the code more readable.

 #### Without Diffing: